Irubataru/irubataru.github.io/about.md

 layout: about
 ---

-Welcome to the home of Jonas Rylund Glesaaen.
+Welcome to the home of Aleksandra Rylund Glesaaen.
 I have been a physicist my whole life, but has recently left the comfort of academia to see what else the world has to offer.
-Besides an interest in physics I also spend a lot of my time on:
+Besides an interest in physics I also spend a lot of my time
+on:

 * Computer Science (CS)
 * High Performance Computing (HPC)